Shehan-Amarasinghe/Weather-App/README.md

  Responsive and eye catching weather application, I've used OpenweatherApi for this amazing project.
 And I've added login form for this web application.

+To Login for this web application use below username and password,

+USERNAME - Admin
+Password - 123

 ## Technologies Used